ruizb/glossary-typescript/README.md

 ### Type check

 Type checking is one of the features available with the TypeScript language.
-The type checker verifies the semantics of the types of your project to make sure the program is "correct" type-wise.
+The type checker verifies the semantics of the types of one's project to make sure the program is "correct" type-wise.
 Other features included in TypeScript are code parsing, code transformations (TS/JS => JS), language service for tools that allow e.g. [IntelliSense](#intellisense).

-If a line of code doesn't type check then a [diagnostic](#diagnostic-message) is generated and displayed as an error/warning to the user.
+If a line of code doesn't type check then a [diagnostic](#diagnostic-message) is generated and displayed as an error/warning to the developer.

 ##### Example